 It's also important to be cautious about airbrush or spray-on tans.
 The FDA hasn't approved DHA (the main ingredient in self-tanner) for use internally or on mucous membranes (like the lips).
 Spray tans may have unknown health risks because people can breathe in the spray, or the tanner may end up on their lips or eye area.

-If your daughter is set on getting a few shades darker, suggest buying a sunless tanner.
-Also, make sure she applies plenty of sunscreen before hitting the beach or spending time outdoors.
+Teens set on getting a few shades darker can buy a sunless tanner.
+Also, they should apply plenty of sunscreen before hitting the beach or spending time outdoors.

 Back To Top